 Watch out for dishes that use the terms crispy or smothered.
 These types of rolls are typically full of excess fat and calories.
 You’re better off ordering simple rolls that aren’t topped with extra sauces or coated in a deep-fried batter.
 Another healthy option would be to order sashimi with a side of veg.

 The bottom line is that a lot of people think of sushi as one of the healthiest options when eating out.
 And it can be, depending on what ingredients are used, how it is prepared, and how much you eat.
 Being mindful of these three elements can help you enjoy a night out for sushi without the guilt.
+And you can use these tips to make healthy sushi at home!

 Recipe Source: SheKnows